 TD Ameritrade spun up new Slack channels to provide critical updates and support employees during the pandemic.
 Channels included:

 #safety-health: Before the pandemic, TD Ameritrade’s health and safety team shared relevant health and safety information in this channel.
 During the pandemic, it has become a powerful resource for critical company-wide updates, including office closures.

 #wfh-tips: This cross-functional channel provides employees with advice and resources to ease the transition to remote work.

 #tales-from-wfh: After an employee was unexpectedly unmuted while wrangling her kids during a meeting, her team created this channel as an act of solidarity.
 Employees use it to share their own work-from-home mishaps and anecdotes.

-Beyond communication, security was top of mind for TD Ameritrade’s leaders during the remote work transition.
+Beyond communication, security was a high priority for TD Ameritrade’s leaders during the remote work transition.
 Fortunately, Valente’s team had worked hand in hand with Slack’s sales and engineering teams to ensure that the platform met TD Ameritrade’s stringent security requirements.

-For his part, Sankaran uses his biweekly Slack AMAs (ask me anything) to help normalize the situation.
-In a play off bring-your-kids-to-work day, he invited employees’ children to ask the questions for one AMA and later shared a video of himself doing a dance workout with his daughters.
-“With Slack, you can have these unstructured, free-form interactions,” Sankaran says.
-“It just feels like the right engagement model versus a more formal Q&A.”
+For his part, Sankaran uses his biweekly Slack AMAs (ask me anything) to help normalise the situation.
+In a play on bring-your-kids-to-work day, he invited employees’ children to ask the questions for one AMA and later shared a video of himself doing a dance workout with his daughters.
+‘With Slack, you can have these unstructured, free-form interactions,’ Sankaran says.
+‘It just feels like the right engagement model versus a more formal Q&A.’